-A native to the Town of Wallkill, Frank has been living in the community nearly all his life.
-Spurred on as an Eagle Scout, he has been a community advocate and compelled to key or leadership roles in most of his endeavors.
-In the early 90s he was an active member of Orange Environment, Sullivan Environment, and the Bashakill Area Association.
-By the late 90s his interests expanded to the national political scene and he became involved in the grassroots organization Third Millennium.
+Frank DenDanto III has been living in the Town of Wallkill nearly all his life.
+As an Eagle Scout, Frank has always been drawn to community advocacy.
+In the early 1990s he was an active member of Orange Environment, Sullivan Environment, and the Bashakill Area Association.
+By the late 1990s his interests expanded to the national political scene, and he became involved in the grassroots organization, Third Millennium.

-After nearly a decade as the Production Manager and Resident Lighting Designer at the prestigious Lower East Side theater, Performance Space 122, famous for the likes of The Blue Man Group, Spalding Gray, Eric Bogosian, and Taylor Mac, Frank became a homeowner in the town of Wallkill.
-He went on to grow 2 businesses in architectural and event lighting.
-As a professional lighting designer and stage hand he has membership in two unions.
-In 2009, he learned his new prosperity was at risk as the public trust had been broken by questionable local government practices and unchecked development.
-As a result, he joined forces with others in the area to create the watch dog group Rural Community Coalition (RCC) and subsequently the Rural Heritage Party of Mamakating.
+After nearly a decade as the Production Manager and Resident Lighting Designer at the prestigious Lower East Side theater, Performance Space 122, Frank became a homeowner in the Town of Wallkill.
+He went on to grow two businesses in architectural and event lighting.
+As a professional lighting designer and stagehand, he has membership in two unions.
+In 2009, he learned his new businesses were at risk as the public trust had been broken by questionable local government practices and unchecked development.
+As a result, he joined forces with others in the area to create the watchdog group Rural Community Coalition (RCC) and subsequently the Rural Heritage Party of Mamakating.

-Having witnessed firsthand how inside politics conducted behind closed doors can quietly and quickly destroy communities, erode trust and frey the community, he has chosen to take the next step in his advocacy for transparent open government for the community and bring his voice, knowledge and leadership to the town of Wallkill.
+Having witnessed firsthand how inside politics conducted behind closed doors can quietly and quickly destroy communities, erode trust, and fray the community, Frank chose to take the next step in his advocacy for transparent government and run for Wallkill Town Supervisor.

 Since his unprecedented win, Frank has worked tirelessly during his first term to correct the neglected, overworked, and underfunded town departments.
 Perhaps most importantly, he has worked to fix the broken and questionable town finance practices.